Ndugutu Hydroelectric Power Station

-Ndugutu Hydroelectric Power Station, also Ndugutu Power Station, is a proposed 5.9 MW mini-hydropower station in the Western Region of Uganda.
+Ndugutu Hydroelectric Power Station, also called Ndugutu Power Station, is a proposed 5.9 MW mini-hydropower station in the Western Region of Uganda.

 Location

 The power station would be located on the Ndugutu River, just outside Rwenzori National Park, in Bundibugyo District, in Uganda's Western Region, approximately 20 km, by road, southwest of the town of Bundibugyo, the nearest urban center and the location of the district headquarters.
 This location is in close proximity of the 5.9 MW Sindila Hydroelectric Power Station, which is owned by the same developer.

 Overview

 Ndugutu HEPS is a run-of-river mini-hydro power plant whose planned maximum installed capacity is 4.8 MW.
 The project is owned by KMR East Africa Company (also Ndugutu Power Company Uganda Limited), the project developers.
 The construction of this power station was budgeted at US$15 million, with US$3.2 million in GetFit concessions.